Xilinx/embeddedsw/XilinxProcessorIPLib/drivers/dp/examples/readme.txt

    built-in.

-Note: All example functions start with Dprx_*, while all driver functions start with XDprx_*.
+Note: All example functions start with Dprx_*, while all driver functions start with XDp_*.

 There are 6 DisplayPort TX examples included in this directory:
-1) xdptx_audio_example.c : This audio example, apart from training the main link and outputting video, illustrates the sequence required for setting up audio in the DisplayPort TX.
+1) xdp_tx_audio_example.c : This audio example, apart from training the main link and outputting video, illustrates the sequence required for setting up audio in the DisplayPort TX.
 This example requires that an audio source, such as a S/PDIF instance be present and connected to the DisplayPort TX in the hardware system, and for the audio enable configuration parameter to be set for the instantiated DisplayPort TX.
 For audio to output, the user will need to implement the following functions: